AliAzaz/PracticeComposeExamples/README.md

 The cutout look will not visible if null value is passed in cutoutShape.

 ### BottomNavigation
 In this heading we will learn BottomNavigation.
-It's a type of TABs navigation architecture type of layout.
+It's a type of TABs navigation architecture layout.
 BottomNavigation contains [BottomNavigationItem] that defines single item and show in [RowScope] manner.

 ```sh